GalaxyDragon/Prufer_code_decoder/README.md

-# Building a tree according to the code of Prüfer
+# Building a tree corresponding to the given Prüfer code
-A program that builds visualization on the graph plane corresponding to the entered Preffer code (https://en.wikipedia.org/wiki/Pr%C3%BCfer_sequence).
-The program takes as input a sequence of positive integers of length n, each number of which is less than n + 2.
-If the input is incorrect, the text to the left of the field will change to “Invalid sequence”.
-The program displays the drawn graph when you click on the "Final" button, or step by step builds a tree when you click on the "Step" button.
-The complexity of this algorithm is O (n ^ 3), where n denotes the length of the input sequence.
+The program builds visualization of the graph corresponding to the Prüfer code (https://en.wikipedia.org/wiki/Pr%C3%BCfer_sequence) entered by user.
+The program takes as input a sequence of positive integers of length n, whose each element less or equal than n + 2.
+If the input is incorrect, the output text to the left of the field will change to “Invalid sequence”.
+The program displays the required tree when you click the "Final" button, or builds the tree step by step when you click the "Step" button.
+The complexity of our algorithm is O (n ^ 2), where n denotes the length of the input sequence.

+The program is created as part of the "Discrete analysis" course by A.M.
+Raigorodskiy at Moscow Institute of Physics and Technology.
+Website of the course: https://mipt.ru/education/chairs/dm/education/courses/common_courses/year2/diskretnyy-analiz-2017-18.php

 Here are some examples of inputs and outputs.

 **input:** an empty string\